Treating Anger Disorders: Medication For Anger Or Therapy?

 Psychotic disorders

-People with these types of mental illnesses usually have abnormal perceptions and thinking that can cause them to lose their connection to reality.
+People with psychotic disorders may experience abnormal perceptions and thinking that can cause them to lose their connection to reality.
 This disorder may also be characterized by hallucinations and delusions that can cause a person to become violent.

 Personality disorders

-Personality disorders, such as narcissistic, borderline, antisocial, and paranoid personality disorders, can be chronic mental health conditions involving long-term patterns of unhealthy thoughts and behaviors, which can sometimes include an inability to control anger.
+Personality disorders, such as narcissistic personality disorder (NPD), borderline personality disorder (BPD), antisocial personality disorder (ASPD), and paranoid personality disorder, are mental health conditions involving long-term patterns of unhealthy thoughts and behaviors, which can sometimes include difficulty controlling anger.

 Attention deficit hyperactivity disorder (ADHD)

-This mental health condition frequently causes physical and psychological hyperactivity, with symptoms such as racing thoughts and a lack of impulse control that can involve inappropriate expressions of anger.
+Attention deficit hyperactivity disorder is a neurodevelopmental condition that frequently causes physical and psychological hyperactivity, with symptoms such as racing thoughts and a lack of impulse control that can involve inappropriate expressions of anger.

-In addition to these mental health conditions, chronic diseases like cancer and chronic pain can contribute to people experiencing angry outbursts.
+In addition to the above mental health conditions, chronic diseases like cancer and chronic pain can contribute to people experiencing angry outbursts.
 Chronic stress can be another condition that may contribute to a person losing control of their anger.

-Anger associated with domestic violence is often related to an imbalance of power in a relationship, gender socialization issues, drug and alcohol abuse, and child abuse.
+Anger associated with domestic violence is often related to an imbalance of power in a relationship, gender socialization issues, substance and alcohol use, and child abuse.
 Anger management therapies are generally not successful in stopping domestic violence.
+If you are experiencing abuse, seek crisis support immediately.

 Getty